 While Helping Hands won’t make up for any poor plays, it can help put an end to those tense clutch rounds.
 Having Saint equipped with this perk is fantastic, particularly when you don’t have your Revive Drone up.

-Users: Dima, Gl1tch, Phantom, Ronin, Scorch, Talon
+Rogues: Gl1tch, Phantom, Ronin, Scorch, Sigrid, Talon

 There’s nothing worse in FPS and third-person shooters than getting caught mid-reload.
 If your one of the many players that is addicted to hitting the reload button whenever your clip isn’t full, then this perk will drastically alleviate your problems.